TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Team 7 Project Proposal.md

  ##### ***Objective Specifications:***

-1. Teams may build a micro UAV to work alongside the robot.
+1. Teams shall build a micro UAV to work alongside the robot.
 [2]
-2. Teams must establish communication with Earth via infrared receiver.
+2. Teams shall establish communication with Earth via infrared receiver.
 [2]
-3. Teams will have a maximum of 3 minutes to earn points.
+3. Teams shall have a maximum of 3 minutes to earn points.
 [2]
-4. There is a total of 6 total Astro-Ducks to rescue in the course with one duck located at the top of one of the antennas.
+4. Teams shall rescue a total of 6 Astro-Ducks with one duck located at the top of an antenna.
 [2]
-5. All 6 ducks must be located and returned to the "Lunar Landing Area" on the board.
+5. Teams shall rescue all 6 Astro-Ducks and shall return them to the "Lunar Landing Area".
 [2]
-6. Teams must establish power to the 4 antennas throughout the course.
-Power will be restored differently for each antenna.
-Once power is restored to the antenna, a randomly colored LED will light up (red, blue, green, and purple).[2]
+6. Teams shall establish power to the 4 antennas throughout the course.
+Power shall be restored differently for each antenna.
+Once power is restored to the antenna, a randomly colored LED shall light up (red, blue, green, and purple).[2]
-7. Teams must plant their school flag.
-The flag must start on the robot and be deployed outside of the starting area [2]
+7. Teams shall plant their school flag.
+The flag must shall on the robot and be deployed outside of the starting area [2]

 ##### ***Vehicle Specifications:***

-1. Both the robot and UAV (UAV optional) must be completely autonomous.
+1. Both the robot and UAV (UAV optional) shall be completely autonomous.
 [2]
-2. Vehicles must fit in the 12" by 12" by 12" starting area.
+2. Vehicles shall fit in the 12" by 12" by 12" starting area.
 [2]
-3. If the UAV is built, the UAV and robot must start as one unit.
-The two systems are not required to end as one unit.
+3. If the UAV is built, the UAV and robot shall start as one unit.
+The two systems shall not end as one unit if desired.
 [2]
-4. The robot must not weigh more than 25 pounds.
+4. The robot shall not weigh more than 25 pounds.
 [2]
-5. The UAV must not weigh more than 0.55 pounds or 250 grams.
+5. The UAV shall not weigh more than 0.55 pounds or 250 grams.
 [2]
-6. The robot may extend its arm or appendages to complete the challenges in the course.
+6. The robot shall extend its arm or appendages to complete the challenges in the course.
 [2]
-7. The robot may expand horizontally without restrictions but cannot extend more than 3" outside if the border wall.
+7. The robot shall expand horizontally without restrictions but shall not extend more than 3" outside if the border wall.
 [2]
-8. The robot may extend vertically, but its height cannot be more than 18" from the playing surface.
+8. The robot shall extend vertically, but its height shall not be more than 18" from the playing surface.
 [2]
-9. The robots may disassemble into as many units are desired but must begin assembled together in a 12" cube.
+9. The robots shall be disassembled into as many units as desired but shall begin assembled together in a 12" cube.
 [2]
-10. It is strongly recommended that the robot and the micro UAV include an emergency stop button.
+10. Teams shall incorporate a stop button for both the robot and UAV.
 [2]
-11. There is no limitation on the hardware development, embedded systems utilized, sensors, or assembly.
+11. Teams shall have no limitation on the hardware development, embedded systems utilized, sensors, or assembly.
 [2]
-12. The robot and UAV must have a clearly labeled start switch.
+12. The robot and UAV shall have a clearly labeled start switch.
 [2]
-13. Teams are required to handle any accidental interference from other robots or noise sources (Infrared rangefinders for example).
+13. Teams shall be required to handle any accidental interference from other robots or noise sources (Infrared rangefinders for example).
 [2]
-14. The robot is encouraged to be decorated to the conference theme and display a school logo or mascot, flag, ...etc.
+14. The robot shall be decorated to the conference theme and display a school logo or mascot, flag, ...etc.
 [2]

 ##### ***Board Specifications:***

-1. The competition arena is rectangular sheet of plywood with exterior size of 4' x 8' and 5mm" thickness.
-This sheet will be attached to the border walls using 1" cabinet screws.
+1. The competition arena shall be rectangular sheet of plywood with exterior size of 4' x 8' and 5mm" thickness.
+This sheet shall be attached to the border walls using 1" cabinet screws.
 [2]
-2. The arena border walls will be assembled with three 1” x 8” x 8’ square edged Unfinished Whitewood Boards.
+2. The arena border walls shall be assembled with three 1” x 8” x 8’ square edged Unfinished Whitewood Boards.
 [2]
-3. The arena will be supported by utilizing two 1” x 6” x 8’ square edged Unfinished Whitewood Board and 1-1/4" interior wood screws.
+3. The arena shall be supported by utilizing two 1” x 6” x 8’ square edged Unfinished Whitewood Board and 1-1/4" interior wood screws.
 [2]
-4. A single stabilizing joint will be placed between the center 2 legs of the arena board and will be assembled with one 1” x 6” x 6’ square edged Unfinished Whitewood Board and 1-1/4".
+4. A single stabilizing joint shall be placed between the center 2 legs of the arena board and shall be assembled with one 1” x 6” x 6’ square edged Unfinished Whitewood Board and 1-1/4".
 [2]
-5. Two starting white LED bars will be placed on top of the arena wall, one on each side of the 12”x12” starting area.
+5. Two starting white LED bars shall be placed on top of the arena wall, one on each side of the 12”x12” starting area.
 [2]
-6. The Earth arm will utilize a single 2” x 2” x 8’ wood post.
+6. The Earth arm shall utilize a single 2” x 2” x 8’ wood post.
 [2]
-7. The Crater will be 2’ in diameter with a downward slope into an 8” diameter flat area.
+7. The Crater shall be 2’ in diameter with a downward slope into an 8” diameter flat area.
 It will be fully 3D printed and affixed to the playing field.
 It will also be supported by a sheet of plywood attached underneath the playing field.
 [2]
-8. The competition playing field will be divided into 4 main areas.
+8. The competition playing field shall be divided into 4 main areas.
 The areas will feature 1 antenna and 1 Astro-Duck in areas 1, 2 and 4, and 3 Astro-Ducks in area 3.
 Six Astro-Ducks in total will be distributed across the playing field.
 [2]
-9. Area #1 is located in the lower left quadrant of the arena and accounts for 25% of the playing field.
-Area #2 is located in the upper left quadrant of the arena and accounts for 25% of the playing field.
-Area #3 is the right half of the arena which accounts for 40% of the playing field.
-Area #4 is on the right side of the arena inside Area #3.
-This area is where the crater is which accounts for 10% of the playing field.
+9. Area #1 shall be located in the lower left quadrant of the arena and shall account for 25% of the playing field.
 [2]
-10. All Astro-Duck placements will be placed face up and not within 2" of the separation line between zones.
+10. Area #2 shall be located in the upper left quadrant of the arena and shall account for 25% of the playing field.
 [2]
-11. There will be a total of 4 antennas placed on the board with one being in each arena.
-Each antenna will be different designs with the base remaining the same.
+11. Area #3 shall be the right half of the arena which shall account for 40% of the playing field.
 [2]
-12. Antenna #1 will be located in Area #2 with a button task.
-Antenna #2 will be located in Area #3 with a crank task.
-Antenna #3 will be located in Area #4 with a pressure plate task.
-Antenna #4 will be located in Area #1 with a keypad task.
+12. Area #4 shall be on the right side of the arena inside Area #3.
+This area shall be where the crater is, which shall account for 10% of the playing field.
 [2]
+13. Astro-Duck placements shall be placed face up and not within 2" of the separation line between zones.
+[2]
+14. 4 antennas shall be placed on the board with one being in each arena.
+[2]
+15. Each antenna shall be a differnt design with the base remaining the same.
+[2]
+16. Antenna #1 shall be located in Area #2 with a button task.
+[2]
+17. Antenna #2 shall be located in Area #3 with a crank task.
+[2]
+18. Antenna #3 shall be located in Area #4 with a pressure plate task.
+[2]
+19. Antenna #4 shall be located in Area #1 with a keypad task.
+[2]
-13. The Earth will be 3D printed using grey filament with all electronic parts besides the IR receiver placed inside.
+20. The Earth shall be 3D printed using grey filament.
+21. All electronic parts besides the IR receiver shall be placed inside the Earth.
 [2]